You've found an area that we don't have tips for yet.

 Open your shared document and highlight a word or section.

-Add a "+" before your classmate's email address in the text field.
-When you click the
+Add a "+" before your colleague's email address in the text field.
+When you click the blue

 Use a Google Group to reach everybody at once.